0xProject/0x-parser/README.md

 ## Overview

-This library is designed for [0x integrators](https://0x.org/docs/introduction/introduction-to-0x), and it simplifies the complex task of parsing [0x transactions](https://etherscan.io/address/0xdef1c0ded9bec7f1a1670819833240f027b25eff) into a format that is both user-friendly and easy to understand.

-One of the challenges when swapping tokens is that the trade can experience [slippage](https://0x.org/post/what-is-slippage) through [Automated Market Makers](<[AMMs](https://0x.org/post/what-is-an-automated-market-maker-amm)>) (AMMs), making the final swap amounts difficult to predict prior to executing the trade.
+This library is designed for [0x](https://0x.org/docs/introduction/introduction-to-0x) integrators, simplifying the complex task of parsing [0x transactions](https://etherscan.io/address/0xdef1c0ded9bec7f1a1670819833240f027b25eff) into a format that is both user-friendly and easy to understand.
+When swapping tokens, one of the challenges is that the trade can experience slippage through Automated Market Makers ([AMMs](https://0x.org/post/what-is-an-automated-market-maker-amm)).
+This makes the final swap amounts difficult to predict prior to executing the trade.
 However, this library overcomes that challenge by parsing the transaction receipt and event logs to accurately identify the final swap amounts.

-Try the demo [here](https://0x-parser-demo.vercel.app).
+### Demo

+Try out the parser in a [live code environment](https://codesandbox.io/p/sandbox/0x-parser-node-js-demo-3wpfhc?file=/index.js:13,1) directly in your browser 🌐.
+You can also experience it in action through the [demo UI app](https://0x-parser-demo.vercel.app), which is built with 0x-parser.

 <p align="center">
   <img src="https://raw.githubusercontent.com/hzhu/yo/main/react-demo.png" alt="Screenshot of demo app using 0x-parser" width="650"/>